 The realization that the Jetson ONE might be the exception to the rule came to me gradually.
 But the more I thought about it, the more I went through my unofficial list of the ways this could go wrong, the less skeptical I became.

 First, regulations.
 As an ultralight, presuming it can be built and weigh in at 254 pounds or less, the regulations are largely non-existent.
 A Part 103 craft isn’t an aircraft at all, at least not according to the regulation.
 It’s an aerial vehicle.
-The maker doesn’t need to get it approved, certificated, or approved for production.
+The maker doesn’t need to get the aerial vehicle type certificated, and they need zero approvals to build and sell it.
 They just need to build a thing that doesn’t exceed the limits of Part 103 and convince people to buy it.
-If that seems unthinkably reckless, well, get a time machine and tell that to the FAA, which dreamed up 103 almost 40 odd years ago.
+If that seems unthinkably reckless, well, get a time machine and tell that to the FAA, which dreamed up 103 almost 40-odd years ago.
 The Jetson ONE is pegged to go as fast as 60 mph—the legal limit is 63.
 It’s got a seating capacity of one, check.
-It will stall at zero mph, way slower than 27 mph, the UL maximum, and it will carry zero gallons of gas, five gallons less than the UL tankage capacity.
+It will stall at 0 mph, way slower than 27 mph, the UL maximum, and it will carry 0 gallons of gas, 5 gallons less than the UL tankage capacity

 But what about the thing itself?
 How safe it is likely to be?
 Well, as far as ultralight rules are concerned, it doesn’t matter.
 But it matters to me, and it matters to you, because carnage is never a good thing, so I had to look at this question closely.

-Santayana’s suggestion that studying history immunizes one from repeating is clearly and provably false.
-People today are just as boneheaded as they were 100 years ago, some would say more so.
-But today things really are different.
+Philosopher George Santayana’s suggestion that studying history immunizes one from repeating is clearly and provably false.
+People today are just as boneheaded as they were 100 years ago; some would say more so.
+But today, things really are different.
 And that is not because human nature has changed—far from it.
 It’s because technology has come to the rescue.

 Remember, though, that it would no longer be an ultralight but, rather, an aircraft, because it would be faster than 63 mph and presumably much heavier than 254 pounds.
 So, the FAA would be all kinds of concerned about everything having to do with it.
 It could, bear in mind, be built as a kit, and because the simplicity of the construction—there are no wings or tail to build—it would be an extremely easy build, possibly less than fifty hours, this compared to a thousand and up for fixed-wing kit planes.